Akeem Sirleaf

 Akeem Sirleaf (born 10 March 1997) is a Liberian athlete who competes and holds national records in the 200m and 400m.
 In July 2019 he was announced as being selected for the Liberian team for the 2020 Tokyo Olympics.

+He ran as part of the Liberian 4x100m relay team which qualified for the 2024 Paris Olympics at the 2024 World Relays Championships in Nassau, Bahamas.